 Temperature swings between day and night are common.
 It even occurs in places with a warm climate.
 To address this, you need to own a heater.
 Regardless of the weather, your pool will remain at a reasonable temperature thanks to heaters.

-Although pools are pricey, if you keep it well-maintained, it will increase the price of your property, whenever you want to sell your home.
+Although pools are pricey, if you keep them well-maintained, it will increase the price of your property whenever you want to sell your home.
 Aside from its financial benefits, the comfort it brings is also a good investment.

 What to consider when buying the best pool heater

 There are several factors you should consider when buying a pool heater.
-If you bought a heater that is not compatible with the pool you have, you’ll end up with a low-performing or even worse, a damaged heater.
-That is why, it is important to consider the pool type you have, the size, and even the type of power supply you have at home.
+If you bought a heater that is incompatible with your pool, you’d end up with a low-performing or, even worse, damaged heater.
+That is why it is important to consider the pool type you have, the size, and even the type of power supply you have at home.
 Here are other tips as well to help you choose the best pool heater.

 Pool heaters can be electricity, gas, or solar-powered.

-In spite of their widespread use, gas pool heaters are notoriously expensive to run because of the natural gas or propane they use.
-As a result, propane heaters may need to be refilled and/or replaced on a frequent basis.
+Despite their widespread use, gas pool heaters are notoriously expensive to run because of their natural gas or propane.
+As a result, propane heaters may need to be refilled and replaced frequently.

 Pool heating with solar heaters does not need any fuel at all since the absorbed energy from the sun is used.
-This sort of pool heater, on the other hand, might take longer to heat your pool, and its efficacy is directly related to how much sunshine it receives.
-Because of this, they’re ideal for locations with a lot of sunshine, but less so in areas with a lot of cloud cover.
+On the other hand, this pool heater might take longer to heat your pool, and its efficacy is directly related to how much sunshine it receives.
+Because of this, they’re ideal for locations with a lot of sunshine but less so in areas with a lot of cloud cover.